7 side effects of eating too many flaxseeds

 6. It may lead to Intestinal blockage

-Flaxseeds should ideally be had with water or any other fluid, but if you consume it without enough liquid, you could end up with intestinal blockage and obstructions.
-It is particularly dangerous for patients with scleroderma, because flaxseeds can cause severe constipation and blockage.
-So, don’t consume it unless your doctor gives you a go-ahead!
+Flaxseeds should ideally be had with water or any other fluid, but if you consume them without enough liquid, you could end up with intestinal blockage and obstructions.
+It is particularly dangerous for patients with scleroderma because flaxseeds can cause severe constipation and blockage.
+So, don’t consume them unless your doctor gives you a go-ahead!

 Make sure to keep these side effects of flaxseeds in mind while consuming these tiny nutritional powerhouses.

-How much flaxseed can be had every day?
+How much flaxseed can you have every day?

-While there is no fixed dosage of flaxseed that can be had everyday, about 1-2 tablespoons are safe to eat per day.
+While there is no fixed dosage of flaxseed, about 1-2 tablespoons are safe to eat per day.

 Disclaimer: At Health Shots, we are committed to providing accurate, reliable, and authentic information to support your health and well-being.
 However, the content on this website is intended solely for informational purposes and should not be considered a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider for personalised advice regarding your specific medical condition or concerns.